Guide to Switching Business Energy Suppliers

 You will find all the important information here that you will need for the tariff including unit prices, standing charges, tariff name and contract end date.
 You can start the process to switch up to 6 months before the end date for some contracts, but even if you’re not near the contract end, still shop around for savings as they could outweigh exit fees you may have to pay.

-2. Look at your most recent bill
+Look at your most recent bill.

 It’s important that you have the right data when comparing and your last bill will show this.
 Consumption readings and, based on these, your annual usage in kWh.
 Your serial numbers will also help to make sure you’re switching over the correct meters.

-3. Ring the supplier or choose an energy broker
+Ring the supplier or choose an energy broker

 It’s better to rely on energy brokers who will do the comparisons for you, especially if you don’t have time to do it yourself.
 They will check all the tariffs available in your area based on the details you give them about your business.
+However, unlike a residential energy switch, brokers will charge businesses for handling the switchover.
+This may be a charge upfront, or with a commission rate.

-4. After you find the best deal
+When you find the best deal.

 If a broker is sorting out the switch, they will contact you when they believe they have found the best deal.
 Good brokers usually allocate a dedicated contact for you to get in touch with for any queries so you only need to speak to one person.
+Check all the details properly as remember, you’re likely to be in a long term contract.

 It usually takes 4-6 weeks to switch over a business tariff from one supplier to another.
 It’s important to provide all relevant details when comparing energy quotes as this will make the process quicker.

-6. The change of supplier switchover date
+The change of supplier switchover date.

 When your current contract ends, the next day your new tariff will start.
 You could be asked to give meter readings for accurate billing and confirm that your old supplier has been notified of the transfer.
 You can then relax and enjoy the savings!